wenbinyugroup/ivabs/_sources/index.rst.txt

 Acknowledgement
 ----------------

-The iVABS team at the Purdue University (PoC: Prof. Wenbin Yu) completed the software development under the BAA project "Efficient High-Fidelity Framework for Structural Design and Optimization of Composite Lifting Bodies" funded by ERDC: Technical PoCs Dr. Robert Haehnel (U.S. Army ERDC) and Dr. Joon W. Lim (U.S. Army DEVCOM AvMC).
+The iVABS team at the Purdue University (PoC: Prof. Wenbin Yu) completed the software development under the BAA project "Efficient High-Fidelity Framework for Structural Design and Optimization of Composite Lifting Bodies" funded by ERDC (PoCs: Dr. Robert Haehnel from U.S. Army ERDC and Dr. Joon W. Lim from U.S. Army DEVCOM AvMC).